The Gérard Depardieu affair is the subject of much controversy in France at the moment.

 Abuse is a synonym for rape.

-"Jamais au grand jamais" is an expression in French to really emphasize the fact that it's impossible.
+"Jamais au grand jamais" is a French expression that really emphasizes the fact that it's impossible.

 It's stronger than ever, it's never, ever, ever.